Highlights

 Welcome to Puno!
 You'll likely pull into the station in time to catch the sunrise over Lake Titicaca, the highest navigable lake in the world at 12,507 feet (3,812 m).
 After breakfast on the train, meet your guide and transfer to the harbor, where you'll board a boat to the famous Uros Islands—human-made floating islets constructed out of the abundant reeds that grow around the lake.

-The Uros were one of the first groups to populate this region thousands of years even before the Incas.
+The Uros were one of the first groups to populate this region thousands of years, even before the Incas.
 They'll welcome you to the island to learn about their culture and traditions.
 The residents are happy to share, as they supplement their hunting/fishing economy by offering tours and selling handicrafts.

-After the floating islands, you'll continue by boat further east to Taquilie Island.
+After the floating islands, you'll continue by boat farther east to Taquilie Island.
 This terra firma islet isn't only beautiful, but it's also renowned for its rich cultural heritage.
 The island is Inhabited by the Taquileños, a Quechua-speaking community comprised of artisans who weave colorful textiles using traditional techniques passed down through generations.
 When you arrive, you'll sit down at a restaurant for a traditional lunch of local favorites, including quinoa soup and fresh-caught lake trout.
 At the end of the afternoon, you'll return to Puno and spend one more night on the train.